For PE-backed companies, operators, and leadership teams navigating systems, data, and workflow complexity

 Readiness Constraint Map

-If it cannot enter the constraint map, it should not shape the transformation agenda.
+If a constraint cannot enter the readiness map, it should not dominate leadership attention.

 Field What it clarifies